-What are the best tools for writers available today?
+What are the best tools and equipment for writers available today?
 We hear this question a lot from Barefoot Writers.

 Naturally, all writers want to write better and faster.
 We also need to balance our writing time with the other demands of life.